SergeiKalachev/overmind-ssr-leak-demo/README.md

 Attach debugger.
 Try to refresh the page several times.
 Stop at the line 25 `in server.js`

-Look at the content of overmind.state.brands.brands:
+Look at the content of `overmind.state.brands.brands`:
 You should see something like:

 ![debugger](misc/2.png)